2000 American League Championship Series: Game 5

 Bernie Williams robbed Olerud of a home run in the bottom of the fourth, then hit a double to the wall in right center, where he stayed, as Martinez grounded to short, Posada walked, and O'Neill swung at a 3–0 pitch away and grounded into a fielder's choice to end the inning.

 In the bottom of the fifth, Mark McLemore led off with a bunt single halfway to third, Henderson walked, and Cameron advanced them with a bunt down the first base line.
 Neagle was replaced with Jeff Nelson, who gave up a single to Alex Rodriguez through the hole to left that scored both runners for a 3–2 lead.
 With Rodriguez threatening to run at first, Edgar Martínez drove a 2–0 pitch over the center field wall and Olerud made it back-to-back on the next pitch with his own to right-center.
 With the Mariners up 6–2, Nelson was relieved by Jason Grimsley.
 Buhner singled down the first base line, David Bell popped out to center, and consecutive walks to Dan Wilson and McLemore loaded the bases; Dwight Gooden induced a soft infield fly from Henderson to end the inning.

 Neither team scored afterwards, but in the seventh, Jeter led off with a walk and reliever José Paniagua was replaced by Arthur Rhodes.
 David Justice struck out, but Williams and Martinez walked to load the bases.
 With the tying run at the plate, Posada fanned and pinch hitter Glenallen Hill was caught looking.
 In the bottom of the inning, Olerud led off with a single, stole second, advanced to third on a ground ball, but was stranded.
 Rhodes struck out Sojo in the top of the eighth, but walked Brosius and was replaced by closer Kazuhiro Sasaki: Knoblauch fouled out to Olerud, Jeter lined a single to left, and Justice struck out.
-New York's David Cone retired the M's in order: McLemore and Raúl Ibañez both grounded out to second, while Cameron fouled out to Brosius.
+New York's David Cone retired the Mariners in order: McLemore and Raúl Ibañez both grounded out to second, while Cameron fouled out to Brosius.
 In the ninth, Sasaki hit Williams on an 0–2 count, who advanced to second on a wild pitch, then to third when Martinez grounded to second.
 Posada walked, pinch hitter Luis Polonia struck out, and Sojo flew to center, ending the game.

 Neagle accounted for both New York losses in the series, as García defeated him twice.
 The Yankees left 15 runners on base in Game 5 and were 2 for 15 with runners in scoring position.
 The Seattle win forced a sixth game at Yankee Stadium on Tuesday.